-The pioneer of digital lending marketplaces leverages Alpha’s on-demand insights platform to scale experimentation and improve customer satisfaction.
+The pioneer of digital lending marketplaces leverages Alpha’s on-demand consumer insights platform to scale experimentation and become a consumer-insight-driven organization.

 In 1996, Doug Lebda wanted to buy his first home.
 His miserable experience with trying to find a suitable mortgage led him to build LendingTree, which is today one of the largest networks of lenders in the country.
 The organization has persevered through a national housing crisis, an acquisition, and a spinout, relentlessly emerging stronger in pursuit of a future in which lenders compete for borrowers in order to give them the most competitive loans for a variety of meaningful transactions.
 Perhaps more than ever before though, LendingTree is at a crossroads.
 Historically perceived as a one-and-done site to acquire a loan, the company aspires to be something more.

 “We’re at a point where we have the brand strength and credibility to really invest in and build a relationship with our customers,” says Charles Battle, Senior Director of Product Management at LendingTree.
 “We’ve always been very transactional, but [now] we want to stick around and be the sidekick for our customers as they continue on their financial journey.”

 Doing so means broadening his team’s purview of the customer experience and embracing a culture of rapid experimentation.
 That’s why LendingTree leverages Alpha’s on-demand insights platform to prioritize their product roadmap and avoid spending up to eight weeks building features that don’t move the needle.
 According to Battle, Alpha enables LendingTree to make smarter product decisions 8x more cost-effectively than before.